Q: What libraries are open for study?

 Q: Who can make a study reservation?

 A: Members of the USC community who have USC net ID credentials.
-You will need to present your physical USC Card to enter the library.
-At Norris Medical Library, you also will need to present your Trojan Check confirmation when entering the library.
+You will need to present Trojan Check confirmation, your physical USC Card, and your library reservation confirmation to enter the library.
 You can obtain your USC ID card through the university's USCard services.

 Q: Why do I have to make a reservation?